Project-DA-FANH/dafanh_website/content/blog/2024-04-11-ama-apr/index.en.md

 Come visit and learn more about Chisoo and all her experiences as Chief Program Director.

-#update> See the [careers](https://www.dataanalytics4fanh.science/careers/) page for speaker information, dates & times, room and zoom links.
+> See the [careers](https://www.dataanalytics4fanh.science/careers/) page for speaker information, dates & times, room and zoom links.

-#updateRegister for all talks at this link: [https://forms.gle/nCJDEtZNRiWVXJqf6](https://forms.gle/nCJDEtZNRiWVXJqf6)
+Register for all talks at this link: [https://forms.gle/nCJDEtZNRiWVXJqf6](https://forms.gle/nCJDEtZNRiWVXJqf6)